allegro/ralph_pricing/doc/api.rst

 .. note:: ``teamtimedivision`` endpoint is only accessible to team managers (both for read and write).
-A team manager in Scrooge's is a person who is associated with a given team, and is marked as an owner of some (zero or more) services, so this term has a little bit different meaning than in the real world.
-In practice however, it boils down to make these two aforementioned changes (i.e., make someone an owner and associate this person with given team) to any regular user in Scrooge Admin.
+A team manager in Scrooge's is a person who is associated with a given team, and is allowed to allocate team resources (i.e. time) to services.

 .. [#] Pricing Service is financial extension to regular service.
 It